 Why avoid gluten?

 Some people need to avoid eating gluten for health reasons.
-For instance, those with celiac disease, certain autoimmune diseases, gluten allergies or gluten intolerance need to avoid ingesting gluten.
+For instance, those with celiac disease, certain autoimmune diseases, gluten allergies or gluten intolerance need to avoid ingesting gluten and need to follow a strict gluten-free diet.

 Are graham crackers gluten free?